 - Installment Agreement (IA).
 If your client doesn’t qualify for the two previous options, you can use form 9465 to set up installment payments on the debt.

 You may have clients asking about the IRS Fresh Start Relief Program, sometimes referred to as the Fresh Start Initiative.
 This program was started in 2011 to help taxpayers get out from under their tax debt using installment agreements.
 But the IRS released some important updates in 2020 during the Covid-19 shutdown, allowing easier repayment terms for people who owe between $50,000 and $250,000 using a streamlined installment agreement (NSIA), which takes the place of the 2017 expanded installment agreement (EIA).

 - Bankruptcy.
 This is usually a last resort, because as EA and IRS Solutions co-founder David Stone says, “Bankruptcy takes a lot of planning.”
 But if there’s no other option that fits, your client may need to declare bankruptcy to get out from under the debt.
 Chapter 13 or Chapter 7 is the most common.

-IRS Solutions tax resolution software does the work for you.
-It allows you to enter your client’s data once and then it lays out your best options.
-The software will also auto-fill the IRS tax forms and deliver them through our secure portal, saving you tremendous time and freeing you from the mountains of paperwork typically involved in tax resolution.
+IRS Solutions tax resolution software streamlines the process for tax resolution professionals by allowing you to enter your client’s data once and then outlining your best options.
+The software will also auto-fill the IRS tax forms and deliver them through a secure portal, saving you time and reducing paperwork.

-If you’re still on the fence, check out our Tax Resolution Calculator to determine how much you could boost your annual income by offering tax resolution services to your clients.
-Plus, as a member, you’ll have access to our incredible Marketing Toolbox, complete with social media posts, captions, ready-made networking letters, invoice stuffers, email templates, handouts and so much more to promote your new services.
+If you’re still on the fence, use the Calculator to determine how much offering tax resolution services could boost your annual income.
+As a member, you’ll also have access to a Marketing Toolbox, complete with social media posts, networking letters, email templates, and more to promote your services.